ArmandPretorius/cclone/README.md

 <!-- HOW DOES IT WORK -->
 ## Logic

-*The application uses [Clarifai's Computer Vision Technology](https://www.clarifai.com/technology) to compare your image to more than 10 000 celebrities using their trained [Celebrity Model](https://www.clarifai.com/models/celebrity-image-recognition-model-e466caa0619f444ab97497640cefc4dc).
+* The application uses [Clarifai's Computer Vision Technology](https://www.clarifai.com/technology) to compare your image to more than 10 000 celebrities using their trained [Celebrity Model](https://www.clarifai.com/models/celebrity-image-recognition-model-e466caa0619f444ab97497640cefc4dc).
 Xamarin Forms has a NuGet package to help with this comparison.

-*The project also uses one of [Microsoft Azure's Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/), [Bing Image Search](https://azure.microsoft.com/en-us/services/cognitive-services/bing-image-search-api/), to find a picture of your celebrity clone.
+*  project also uses one of [Microsoft Azure's Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/), [Bing Image Search](https://azure.microsoft.com/en-us/services/cognitive-services/bing-image-search-api/), to find a picture of your celebrity clone.

-*The images are displayed using a NuGet Package called [FFImageLoading](https://github.com/luberda-molinet/FFImageLoading).
+* The images are displayed using a NuGet Package called [FFImageLoading](https://github.com/luberda-molinet/FFImageLoading).

-*The NuGet Package used to use the device's camera and access the camera roll, is called [MediaPlugin](https://github.com/jamesmontemagno/MediaPlugin).
+* The NuGet Package used to use the device's camera and access the camera roll, is called [MediaPlugin](https://github.com/jamesmontemagno/MediaPlugin).

 <!-- Changes Made -->